mbaldessari/developerhub-agentic-demo/README.md

 # Copy admin.password from secret hub-gitops-cluster at multiclod-gitops-hub namespace and replace it on values-secret.yaml
 $ cp values-secret.yaml.template ~/.config/hybrid-cloud-patterns/values-secret-multicloud-gitops.yaml
 $ ./pattern.sh make load-secrets

+# Create a token to be used by RHDH when connecting to the OpenShift cluster
+$ oc -n developerhub-ns create token default
+XXXXXXXX
+XXXXXXXX

+# Copy the output token to your values-secret.yaml.template
+# The resulting template with the above two steps will be something like:
+$ cat values-secret.yaml.template
+  - name: rhdh-keys
+    fields:
+    - name: BACKEND_SECRET
+      value: rhdh_1_2_3
+    - name: GH_ACCESS_TOKEN
+      value: XXXX
+    - name: GH_CLIENT_ID
+      value: XXX
+    - name: GH_CLIENT_SECRET
+      value: XXX
+    - name: ARGOCD_USERNAME
+      value: admin
+    - name: ARGOCD_PASSWORD
+      value: XXX
+    - name: RHDH_TEKTON_SERVICE_ACCOUNT_TOKEN
+      value: XXXX

+# Regenerate the vault with the secrets
+$  cp values-secret.yaml.template ~/.config/hybrid-cloud-patterns/values-secret-multicloud-gitops.yaml
+$  ./pattern.sh make load-secrets
 ```

-Then, you can import the template into your deployed Red Hat Developer Hub and instantiate it.
+The template will be automatically imported, but you can clone it, modify it and then import the template into your deployed Red Hat Developer Hub and instantiate it.
 It will create
 - gitops repo with the resources being created
 - git repo with the code for the agent
 - argocd applications to deploy: